pingcap/tidb-bench/tpch/README.md

 ### Analyze Table and load stats into memory

 Use `analyze.sh` to analyze all the tables.
+You can set `tidb_build_stats_concurrency` to a large value before analyzing tables.

 And since the statistics of columns are loaded by need.
 We need to load them first before the running the benchmark.
 You can run the sql in `load_stats.sql` to do this.

 ***NOTE*** that if you're loading to MySQL, you don't need to run sql in the `load_stats.sql`.